tilery/utilery/docs/config.md

         "default": "dbname=utilery user=osm password=osm host=localhost"
     }

-This dictionnary need to contain all the database credentials that will be referred to by the recipes.
+This dictionnary needs to contain all the database credentials that will be referred to by the recipes.
 Usually it will have one `default` key.
 Values are on the [LibPQ connection string format](http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING).